 Fertility in Women with Mesothelioma

-Living with mesothelioma is already a terrible burden to bear, but to find out that your dream of having children may be destroyed by cancer adds another element to the burden.
+Mesothelioma is a heavy burden, but losing your dream of having children to this terrible cancer adds even more weight.
 While many people diagnosed with mesothelioma are older men, women are not immune to this type of cancer.
-In fact, young women have been diagnosed with peritoneal mesothelioma, and this type is more common in women than in men.
+In fact, young women have been diagnosed with peritoneal mesothelioma, a type more common in women than in men.

-Cancer can affect fertility in women in a number of ways and can potentially leave her completely infertile.
+Cancer can threaten fertility several ways and can leave a woman infertile.
 It may be the cancer, the metastatic tumors, the treatments, or a combination of all of these that limit fertility.
-It is important for any woman diagnosed with any type of cancer to talk to her medical team about the possibility of losing fertility and what can be done to ensure she can still have children if she wants to in the future.
+Any woman diagnosed with cancer should talk to her medical team about her fertility and how to ensure she can still have children if she wants to.

 Infertility in Women

-Being infertile means not being able to conceive a child.
-Both men and women can be infertile and it may be permanent or temporary.
+Infertility means not being able to conceive a child.
+Both men and women can be infertile temporarily or permanently.
 Fertility may be limited, making conception challenging, but not impossible, or a person may become completely infertile, making pregnancy impossible.
-There are a few ways in which a woman may become infertile: her ovaries do not produce mature, viable eggs; her eggs cannot be fertilized because of some damage to the reproductive organs; her eggs may become fertilized, but will not implant inside the uterus.
+A woman may become infertile several ways: her ovaries do not produce mature, viable eggs; her eggs cannot be fertilized because of some damage to the reproductive organs; or her eggs may become fertilized, but will not implant inside the uterus.

 How Cancer Can Cause Infertility

 Chemotherapy and Fertility

-Most people with mesothelioma will undergo chemotherapy at some point in time.
-It is the most commonly used treatment for most types of cancers and is often very effective at shrinking tumors.
-It works by sending drugs into the body that kill fast-growing cells, including cancer cells.
+Chemotherapy is the most common treatment for most cancers and is often very effective at shrinking tumors, so most mesothelioma patients will experience this treatment.
+Chemotherapy drugs kill fast-growing cells, including cancer cells.
 However, these drugs also affect healthy cells.
 Certain chemotherapy drugs are more likely than others to destroy eggs in a woman’s ovaries: busulfan, carboplatin, carmustine, chlorambucil, cisplatin, cyclophosphamide, dacarbazine, doxorubicin, ifosfamide, lomustine, mechlorethamine, melphalan, procarbazine, and temozolomide.